yandex-qatools/beanloader/README.md

 for the current version of the file.
 Because noone needs to be notified of changed without reading the initial content first.

+Also note that if the file content at some point will not match the bean class provided - then the listener will be invoked with ```null``` as the second argument.
+The same behavior is expected when the watched file is deleted.

 #### 6) Watching over multiple files

 The same way you can also watch over multiple files, specifying them all by pattern: